yqy151/datasciencecoursera/README_TIDYDATA.md

 * 'test_subject' has 2947 rows and 1 column.

-cbind() function was used to bind the 'train_x', 'train_y' and 'train_subject' into dataframe 'train', and to bind 'test_x', 'test_y' and 'test_subject' into data frame 'test'.
+Bind the 'train_x', 'train_y' and 'train_subject' into dataframe 'train', and to bind 'test_x', 'test_y' and 'test_subject' into data frame 'test' using cbind() function, then bind data frame 'train' and 'test' into data frame 'data'

-rbind() function was used to bind data frame 'train' and 'test' into data frame 'data'.
+using rbind() function.

 The index of the feature vairables on mean and standard deviation were extracted from 'features' using grep() function.